pneto97/react-virtual-piano/README.md

 ## Some Goals for this project

-* mobile support
+* Adding mobile support
-* improve the UI
+* Improving the UI
-* fixing that slow transition when changing the instrument

 ## Libraries I used